oneapi-src/oneDAL/docs/source/includes/decomposition/pca-introduction.rst

 .. *******************************************************************************/

 Principal Component Analysis (PCA) is an algorithm for exploratory data analysis and :capterm:`dimensionality reduction`.
-PCA transforms a set of feature vectors of possibly correlated features to a new set of uncorrelated features, called principal components.
-Principal components are the directions of the largest variance, that is, the directions where the data is mostly spread out.
+PCA transforms a set of feature vectors (possibly correlated) to a new set of uncorrelated features, called principal components.
+Principal components are the orthogonal directions, which explain the variance of the data possibly better than the original features.
+The first principal component explains the maximum variance, the second principal component explains the second largest variance, and so on.

 .. |t_math| replace:: :ref:`Training <pca_t_math>`
 .. |t_cov| replace:: :ref:`Covariance <pca_t_math_cov>`